openvinotoolkit/open_model_zoo/demos/crossroad_camera_demo/README.md

 Options:

     -h                           Print a usage message.
-    -i "<path>"                  Required.
+    -i                           Required.
 An input to process.
 The input must be a single image, a folder of images or anything that cv::VideoCapture can process.
     -loop_input                  Optional.
 Enable reading the input in a loop.
     -m "<path>"                  Required.
 Path to the Person/Vehicle/Bike Detection Crossroad model (.xml) file.
     -m_pa "<path>"               Optional.
 Path to the Person Attributes Recognition Crossroad model (.xml) file.